StackStorm/st2docs/docs/source/reference/ha.rst

 st2rulesengine
 ^^^^^^^^^^^^^^
-This is a dual purpose process.
-Its main function is to evaluate rules when it sees TriggerInstances and decide if an ActionExecution is to be requested.
+``st2rulesengine`` evaluates rules when it sees TriggerInstances and decide if an ActionExecution is to be requested.
 It needs access to MongoDB to locate rules and RabbitMQ to listen for TriggerInstances and request ActionExecutions.
-The auxiliary purpose of this process is to run all the defined timers.
-See :ref:`timers <ref-rule-timers>` for the specifics on setting up timers via rules.

 Multiple ``st2rulesengine`` processes can run in active-active with only connections to MongoDB and RabbitMQ.
 All these will share the TriggerInstance load and naturally pick up more work if one or more of the processes becomes unavailable.

-The timer function in each of the RulesEngine is not HA compatible.
-In the interim it is possible to disable the timer in all but one of the ``st2rulesengine`` to avoid duplicate timer events.
-Expect this to be fixed in a future |st2|
-release.
+st2timersengine
+^^^^^^^^^^^^^^^

+``st2timersengine`` is responsible for scheduling all user specified timers.
+See :ref:`timers <ref-rule-timers>` for the specifics on setting up timers via rules.

+You have to have one active ``st2timersengine`` process running to schedule all timers.
+This is trivial to setup in Kubernetes so there is exactly one active container running ``st2timersengine`` process.
+Failover is handled natively by Kubernetes.
+In non Kubernetes deployments, external monitoring needs to setup and a new ``st2timersengine`` process needs to be spun up to address failover.

 st2actionrunner
 ^^^^^^^^^^^^^^^